thomasarmstrong/MCValidation/README.md

 > the telescope energy threshold (see example in Section 2).
 Most relevant are multiplicities
 > and topologies roughly corresponding to typical images near detection threshold.
 Also of interest
 > would be a muon-ring-like topology.

+Can be done with a similar dataset as before, script exists (see extract_trigger_efficiency.py).
+The functionality of the mask code needs some improvement.

 > Position of pulses in the readout window for different illumination levels, for the measurements
 > as before.
 Both for illumination levels barely triggering and for high intensities the pulses should